-This 7-week course is the second in a series of four (4) clinical practicums where the student will be able to assess, re-evaluate and treat patients with musculoskeletal, cardiovascular, neurological disorders and complex health conditions across the lifespan (except pediatrics) and in various practice settings.
+This 8-week course is the fourth and last in a series of four (4) clinical practicums where the student will be able to assess, re-evaluate and treat patients with musculoskeletal, cardiovascular, neurological disorders and complex health conditions across the lifespan and in various practice settings.
 The Clinical Education Guidelines for Canadian University Programs are used to guide in the selection of a clinical placement in order to fulfill the national requirements for entry to practice.